Jiaqing-ASU/decisiontree-tests/DecisionTreeNoSO/README.txt

 $make
 $./dtree train.txt test.txt

-Use the following command if choosing to run rules version:
+Use the following command if choosing to run rules (including both one whole rule and separate rules) version:
 $make clean
 $make
 $./dtree test.txt